Samsung/tizen-docs/docs/application/web/guides/multimedia/radio.md

 This feature is supported in mobile applications only.

-The main features of the FM Radio API include:
+The main features of the FM Radio API include the following:

 - Managing the radio